LeftistTachyon/OfflineChess/README.md

  - [x] Draggable pieces (commit eff740f)

+ - [ ] Adding file and rank markers
  - [ ] Making the application more user friendly

  - [ ] Saving user data to a file